Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Introduction

 Among the learning-based approaches for verification and controller synthesis, deep learning-based techniques have gained prominence to estimate system dynamics or synthesize controllers for different task specifications alongside constructing Lyapunov or barrier functions to guarantee stability or safety.
-The existing literature \cite{formal_nn_Lyapunov,Neural_CBF,tayal2024learning,FV_DD} addresses the issue of safety and stability while eliminating the need for explicit knowledge of the system dynamics.
-Leveraging the universal approximation capabilities of neural networks, functions can be directly synthesized.
-The key challenge to use neural networks as Lyapunov functions or controllers is to provide a formal guarantee, as the training relies on discrete samples, which cover only a limited part of the continuous state space.
+The existing literature \cite{formal_nn_Lyapunov,Neural_CBF,tayal2024learning} addresses the issue of safety and stability while eliminating the need for explicit knowledge of the system dynamics.
+Leveraging the universal approximation capabilities of neural networks, functions can be directly synthesized. {Some recent works have used neural networks adaptively to learn the controller in an iterative fashion \cite{shen2024neural} while data-driven control via Q-learning \cite{shen2024event} has been employed to solve tracking problems as well.} However, the key challenge to use neural networks as Lyapunov functions or controllers is to provide a formal guarantee, as the training relies on discrete samples, which cover only a limited part of the continuous state space. {While falsification-based approaches \cite{chang2019neural} have been proposed to mitigate this by adaptively sampling ``difficult” regions, they provide only probabilistic confidence; in contrast, we try to enforce deterministic satisfaction of $\delta$-ISS conditions through constrained optimization.
+The CEGIS-based approach \cite{abate2020formal} has been a powerful tool as well to verify neural Lyapunov function, but it works in a post-hoc verification scenario, while in this work, we incorporate verification within the training procedure without the need for any other solver.}